-While ComEd did not require surety bonds as was done by Ameren Illinois, ComEd has implemented a strict pay for performance model as a reaction to the implications of the disallowance of expenses from a prior Section 16-111.5B program whose vendor went bankrupt.
-It is not clear to the IPA if this model, which can result in delays in payment to vendors, inhibited the level of bidding in response to the ComEd RFP.
+While ComEd did not require surety bonds as was done by Ameren Illinois, ComEd has implemented a strict pay for performance model as a reaction to the implications of the disallowance of expenses from a prior Section 16-111.5B program whose vendor went bankrupt.272 Because ComEd did not impose its revised model until after the close of the bid submittal deadline, the IPA has not had an opportunity to review whether the new requirements will adversely impact bidder participation in response to future ComEd RFPs.

 In order to provide the IPA with a broad range of feedback on the bids received, ComEd solicited involvement from members of the SAG.
 The DCEO and two other organizations participated in the review process: the Natural Resources Defense Council and the Environmental Law & Policy Center.
 The Office of the Attorney General, the staff of the Illinois Commerce Commission, and the IPA also participated in the discussions but did not formally participate in the review process by providing bid scoring to ComEd.
-A key topic of discussion bid review was how to address programs that may pose a significant performance risk based on program design or the past performance of that bidder.
+A key topic of discussion during the bid review was how to address programs that may pose a significant performance risk based on program design or the past performance of that bidder.
 These discussions resulted in the development of the two-part test for performance risk explained further below.
 The work product ultimately produced through this process was a report that was submitted to the IPA on a confidential basis that included qualitative program review by both stakeholders and ComEd.